PM pledges $400M in pandemic humanitarian aid

 Trudeau said Canada will invest more in the coming years and he will continue to advocate for debt relief for developing countries facing economic hardship because of the pandemic.

-Guterres said he welcomed Trudeau’s push for debt relief, adding he would be advocating for it in the G20.

-He said the initiative would provide up to $12 billion in relief for participating countries.
+Guterres said he welcomed Trudeau’s push for debt relief, adding he would be advocating for it in the G20 because it could provide up to $12 billion in help for participating countries.

 This report by The Canadian Press was first published Sept.
 29, 2020.